syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ![](axis_images/axiscrossing_img1.png)

-### Crossing in date time-axis
+### Crossing date-time axis

-For crossing in date-time horizontal axis, date object should be provided as value for the [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property of vertical axis.
+For crossing in the date-time horizontal axis, a date object should be provided as value for the [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property of the vertical axis.

 {% tabs %}